hitomipupil/shift-management-app/docs/README.md

 ## Overview

-This application replaces the current group-text workflow to manage shift changes.
+This application replaces a group-text workflow for managing shift changes in a store.

-The MVP focuses on providing a simple approval workflow for shift changes while preventing scheduling conflicts and preserving an approval history.
+The MVP provides a simple approval flow for shift coverage requests.
+It helps managers track who is working, prevents overlapping assignments, and keeps a review history of approved and rejected requests.

 ---